interkosmos/fortran-sdl2/README.md

 Add `-lSDL2_mixer` to your `LDLIBS` to link SDL2_mixer.

 ### SDL2_ttf
-Build the SDL2_ttf interface with:
+Build the SDL2_ttf interfaces with:

 ```
 $ make sdl2_ttf